Can’t find the answer to your question?

 Do I wire my panels in series or parallel?

 Depending on the system size.
-Maximum system voltage is 45V DC.
-If purchasing more than 2 panels, we recommend both series/parallel connections.
-The advantage of this would be allowing for smaller conductor size and protection from shading.
+Your solar charge controller and local electrical codes will dictate your max VDC.
+The advantage of series connection would be allowing for smaller conductor size and protection from shading.

 When wiring in series, we add the voltage from panel to panel but the amperage stays the same.